Salzburg specialties that (not) everyone knows

 Don't forget the Salzburg farmer's bread, a traditional bread with a thick crust and moist inside.
 Perfect for dipping in soups or just brushed with butter.

-Salzburg specialties as a souvenir
+Specialties from Salzburg as a souvenir

 Experience Salzburg's cuisine